Fiol Law Group|Posted in Lawsuits on October 23, 2018

 - Driving, outlined in Florida Statutes Section 09

 Like many other states, Florida parental responsibility laws apply to any child’s actions under the age of 18.
-The notable exception occurs when a minor seeks emancipation form his or her parent.
+A notable exception occurs when a minor seeks emancipation from his or her parent.
 In this case, the parents cannot be responsible for the emancipated child’s actions.

 Vandalism and Parental Responsibility